-Annex <B> (informative): Mapping of Reference Architecture to Implementations

 B.1 Introduction

 This annex provides some background on how to map the reference architectures defined in clause 4 into concrete implementations.
 The mapping of the capabilities, the configuration of the encoders and decoders through APIs as well as some workflow aspects are provided.